 Rum aficionados jump from joy for the low Havana Club prices.
 Even if you don’t drink alcohol, use your country’s alcohol allowance because a bottle of Havana Club rum is a great gift.
 Or ingredient for holiday baking.
 And if nothing else, you can steep some healing herbs in it or use it as an emergency wound disinfectant 🙂

-Local cigars and tobacco products
+Cuban cigars and tobacco products

 The widest choice and variety you ever see plus the prices are better than anywhere else in the world.
 Great as gifts.